elena-kolevska/redis-doc/topics/functions-intro.md

 A registered function is named and acts as an entry point to the library.
 When the target execution engine handles the `FUNCTION LOAD` command, it registers the library's functions.
 The Lua engine registers the functions in a library by running its source code upon loading it.
-You need instruct the Lua engine explicity about registered functions to the `redis.register_function()` API.
+You need to explicitly register your functions in the Lua engine through the `redis.register_function()` API.

 The following snippet demonstrates a simple library.
 It registers a single Redis function named _knockknock_ that returns a string reply: